Forsmark Nuclear Power Plant: Incursions by activists

 In June 2010, Greenpeace activists invaded Forsmark to protest the then-plan to remove the government prohibition on building new nuclear power plants.
 In October 2012, 50 anti-nuclear activists used special ladders to scale security fences.
 Greenpeace said that its non-violent actions were protests against the continuing operation of these reactors, which it says are unsafe in European stress tests, and to emphasise that stress tests did nothing to prepare against threats from outside the plant.
 A report by the Swedish nuclear regulator said that "the current overall level of protection against sabotage is insufficient".
 Although Swedish nuclear power plants have security guards, the police are responsible for emergency response.
 The report criticised the level of cooperation between nuclear site staff and police in the case of sabotage or attack.

 Local geology

 The geology around Forsmark Nuclear Power Plant has been investigated in detail by various researchers and research groups.
 It has been of particular interest to understand the long-term geologic stability of the area.
-A 2018 study found that the area of Formark, whose surface belong to the Sub-Cambrian peneplain, lost 2 to 3 meters of crystalline bedrock due to erosion during the last glaciation.
+A 2018 study found that the area of Forsmark, whose surface belongs to the Sub-Cambrian peneplain, lost 2 to 3 meters of crystalline bedrock due to erosion during the last glaciation.
 This erosion consisted mostly of plucking of bedrock sheets and abrasion.
 The same group of researchers estimates the total erosion in the last million years to be in the order of 20 to 40 m.